Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 KEYWORDS

-Chomps was founded in 2012 by Pete Maldonado and Rashid Ali.
+Chomps was founded in 2012 by Pete Maldonado and Rashid Ali [IMAGE 1].
 Seven years later, the self-funded startup company was ranked number 62 on the Inc. 5000 list of the fastest-growing privately held companies in the United States, with a three-year growth rate topping 4,469 percent and over $20 million in revenue [4].
-Their naturally-flavored meat snacks are sourced from grass-fed beef, venison, and turkey, and include no added sugars, fillers, or artificial preservatives.
+Their naturally-flavored meat snacks are sustainably sourced from grass-fed beef, venison, and turkey and include no added sugars, fillers, or artificial preservatives.

-The healthy, low-carb snacks marketed by Chomps are Whole30 Approved, certified Gluten free, Keto friendly, certified Paleo, certified humane, and also non-GMO project certified.
-After originally selling exclusively online, the Chomps meat snacks are now sold at every Trader Joe´s store across the country, as well as at major retailers such as Albertsons, Wal-Mart, and Amazon.
+The healthy, low-carb snacks marketed by Chomps are Whole30 Approved, certified Gluten-free, Keto, Paleo, and Humane, and also non-GMO Project certified [Exhibit 1].
+After originally selling exclusively online, the Chomps meat snacks are now sold at every Trader Joe´s store across the country and at major retailers such as Albertsons, Wal-Mart, and Amazon.

 “In order to get non-GMO Project Verified,” Pete says, “our products and every ingredient we use was fully audited.
 It took a long time to get through the process, but we’re proud to be one of the first in the category to achieve it.”
 [5]